DataGoblin/builder-examples/smart-storage-unit/readme.md

 ### Step 1: Setup the environment variables
 Next, replace the following values in the [.env](./packages/contracts/.env) file with the respective values

-You can change values in the .env file for Nova and Nebula, though they are optional for local testing.
+You can change values in the .env file for Nova and Stillness, though they are optional for local testing.

 Get your recovery phrase from the game wallet, import into EVE Wallet and then grab the private key from there.